ashwinreddy/rlg/README.md

 9. Beam balance

 ##Todo List
-- [ ] Incorporate OpenAI Gym tasks
+- [ ] Incorporate MuJoCo OpenAI Gym tasks (at least the ones that are semi-robotic)
-- [ ] Clean up API, allow testing of algorithms
+- [ ] Create a system where users can ask for tasks based on difficulty
-- [ ] Base class for different environments (allow reward function to be overriden)
+- [ ] Clean up API, allow easy testing of algorithms like Gym
-- [ ] Debug Sandia Hand, STL files not loading for some reason?
+- [ ] Develop a base class for different environments since most MuJoCo tasks are fairly similar, main difference is the reward function
-- [ ] Build website, add documentation (readme + wiki)
+- [ ] Debug the Sandia Hand robot: STL files not loading for some reason
-- [ ] Define reward functions
+- [ ] Build website, add documentation (readme + wiki + website)
-- [ ] Implement more tasks
+- [ ] Implement more tasks and define reward functions for all tasks
 - [ ] Allow mix-and-match for robots and tasks
-- [ ] Develop code to facilitate transfer Learning
+- [ ] Develop code to facilitate transfer learning (group tasks by similarity)
 - [ ] Implement various RL algorithms as benchmarks